by Rose Maramba

 The year 2011 commemorated the tenth anniversary of the 11 September terrorist attacks in the United States.
 Accordingly King Juan Carlos made a special mention of the struggle against terrorism.
 He said, “The memory of the attacks makes us doubly determined to end this unacceptable blight that affects us all and against which Spain will go on exerting its best efforts.”

 These “best efforts” have paid off; in the autumn of 2011 the terrorist group ETA who has been murdering innocent people, on the grounds that the end (the independence of the Basque Country from Spain) justified the means, announced that it was quitting its sanguinary activities.

-The King had warm words for earthquake-devastated Haiti; for the Middle East that it may find peace, and specially Israel with whom Spain was commemorating its 25th anniversary of diplomatic relations without forgetting about a Palestinian state for which there must be a “solución negociada”.
+The King had warm words for earthquake-devastated Haiti; for the Middle East that it may find peace, and especially Israel with whom Spain was commemorating its 25th anniversary of diplomatic relations, without forgetting about a Palestinian state for which there must be a “solución negociada”.

 That then is how an important date, like the New Year, is celebrated at the Royal Palace.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.